Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 For ensuring SLOs, each service supports its own set and range of elasticity parameters.
 We summarize this in Table~\ref{tab:slo-thresholds}; for example, the QR service features three variables: \textit{cores}, \textit{data quality}, and \textit{completion} rate.
 While \textit{cores} and \textit{data quality} can be adjusted as elastic parameters, \textit{completion} is calculated as

 While all three services can adjust their \textit{data quality}, the parameter refers to different aspects and different ranges: for QR and CV, it represents the size of the video frame, while for PC it defines the maximum range of processed points.
-The CV service exposes one more parameter---\textit{model size}---which allows switching from YOLOv8\underline{n} up to v8\underline{l}, corresponding to the range $[1,4]$.
-Although YOLOv8 supports dynamic input sizes, the size of the input tensor must be a multiple of 32.
-If an assignment to \textit{model size} violates this, the service API clips the parameter to the next valid assignment.
+Notably, rescaling \textit{data quality} causes no additional delay.
+The CV service exposes one more parameter---\textit{model size}---which allows switching from YOLOv10\underline{n} up to v8\underline{l}, corresponding to the range $[1,4]$.
+This change is performed at runtime by loading the new model into memory and swapping the ONNX model execution.
+To support variable input size (i.e., \textit{data quality}), we export Yolov10 with the \textit{dynamic} preset.
+Still, the size of input tensors must be a multiple of 32---otherwise, the service API clips it to the next valid assignment.

 As discussed before, the scaling agent builds regression functions between dependent variables---expressed through structural knowledge (K).
 Given the variables in Table~\ref{tab:slo-thresholds}, we define $K$ for the three services as